dlang/DIPs/GUIDELINES.md

 ## Technical details

-Anyone attemtping to propose a language change is expected to be sufficiently knowledgeable in existing semantics that are affected by the proposal, as well as compiler technology, to provide formal explanation of required changes.
+Anyone attempting to propose a language change is expected to be sufficiently knowledgeable in existing semantics that are affected by the proposal, as well as compiler technology, to provide formal explanation of required changes.